-To study the nature of workload in science as dimension of psychological stress, all the science students (N = 631), mean and standard deviation (S.D.) were calculated.
-To find out the differences among science students on workload in science as dimension of psychological stress, analysis of variance (ANOVA) was used.
+To study the nature of Science Teachers as dimension of psychological stress, all the science students (N = 631), mean and standard deviation (S.D.) were calculated.
+To find out the differences among science students on Science Teachers as dimension of psychological stress, analysis of variance (ANOVA) was used.
 In case of significant F-value, t-test was used.
 Results are presented in the following tables.